gilesbowkett/flexverb/readme.md

     o("hello world") v(print)

-So if you print "hello world", and then you print something else, use the first form.
+So if you print "hello world", and then you print something else, you would use the first form.

     v(print) o("hello world")
     v(print) o("I like turtles")

-But use the second form if you first print "hello world," and next you say it out loud through a speech synthesizer (like the `say` command in OS X).
+But you would use the second form if you first print "hello world," and next you say it out loud through a speech synthesizer (like the `say` command in OS X).

     o("hello world") v(print)
     o("hello world") v(say)